Diocese of Vincennes: Bishop Saint Palais (1849-1878)

-Jacques Maurice de St. Palais, Bishop Bazin's successor, was consecrated as the fourth Bishop of Vincennes on 14 January 1849 at Vincennes.
-During his tenure as bishop, he had to contend with unresolved monetary issues from Hailandière's episcopacy, a cholera epidemic, the American Civil War, and expanding the educational and ministerial opportunities within the diocese.
-In 1849 Mother Theodore Guerin established St. Ann's orphanage in Vincennes, and in 1853 monks from Einsiedeln, Switzerland, founded St. Meinrad abbey and seminary in southern Indiana, but plans to open a school for African-Americans was never carried out.
+St. Palais was consecrated as the fourth bishop of Vincennes on January 14, 1849, at Vincennes.
+During his tenure as bishop, he had to resolve debts from Hailandière's episcopacy, deal with a cholera epidemic and expand schools in the diocese.
+In 1849, Guerin established St. Ann's orphanage in Vincennes, and in 1853 monks from Einsiedeln, Switzerland, founded St. Meinrad abbey and seminary in Southern Indiana, but plans to open a school for African-Americans was never carried out.

-During the American Civil War several priests from the diocese served as chaplains, and one priest, Fr.
-Ernest Audran, was drafted as a soldier in 1864.
-After the war Bishop St. Palais recognized that Indianapolis had become a quickly-growing city, the eighth largest in the United States as of 1870, but deferred the decision to move the seat of the diocese to his successor.

-Bishop St. Palais died on 28 June 1877.
-At the time of his death, the diocese had grown to include 151 churches, 117 priests, and 90,000 parishioners.
-His remains are buried in the crypt of St. Francis Xavier Basilica at Vincennes.
+On January 8, 1857, the Vatican erected the Diocese of Fort Wayne, taking Northern Indiana from the Diocese of Vincennes.
+During the American Civil War of the early 1860s, several priests from the diocese served as chaplains with the Union Army.
+After the war, Saint Palais recognized that Indianapolis, now the biggest city in the diocese, should be the location for his see.
+However, he deferred this decision to his successor.
+Saint Palais died on June 28, 1877.
+At the time of his death, the diocese had 151 churches, with 117 priests serving 90,000 Catholics.